i-kare/BootcampChallenge1/README.md

-# BootcampChallenge1
+# Code Refactor
-BootCamp Challenge 1
+ Web accessibility

 ## Description
 AS A marketing agency